 What to pack for an African safari

 Soft-sided travel bags.
-Whether you are planning on taking a small plane in Africa or joining an organised tour, you better pack light and take a soft-sided duffel bag.
+Whether you are planning on taking a small plane in Africa or joining an organized tour, you better pack light and take a soft-sided duffel bag.
 Don’t take hard-shell suitcases to Africa, they are not allowed if you need to take a small plane or a group tour.
 Also, your bags WILL get dirty, so don’t feel embarrassed to take old luggage on a trip to Africa.
 This is really important for your Africa safari planning.

 Light Aircraft.
 In most safari countries the chances are very good that you will be making use of a light aircraft to get you to the camp.
 For safety reasons these firms are VERY strict about weight and some, if you are over-weight, will not allow you on board with the additional weight.
 Think about this before you travel and if you think you will be over the weight limit then get in touch with us for advice.